quantFactory/deep_LIQ/README.md

            Windows:
            C:\Users\username> python predict.py

- command above will runs the Flaks webserver.
+ command above will runs the Flaks webserver and can now access the REST API via http://127.0.0.1:5000